cisagov/cyhy_amis/ansible/roles/nmap/README.md

 nmap
 =========

-A role for NMAP servers.
+A role for installing and configuring NMAP servers.

 Requirements
 ------------